Andy Barr: Personal life

 In 2008, Barr married Eleanor Carol Leavell of Georgetown, Kentucky, who previously served as the executive director of the Henry Clay Center for Statesmanship.
 They had two daughters.
 Barr's wife died unexpectedly on June 16, 2020, at age 39, of natural causes from ventricular arrhythmia caused by a heart condition known as mitral valve prolapse, at the family's home in Lexington.

 In April 2023, Barr married Davis Huffman.
-They now have a son of their own.
+They share a son.